 - Special Events, including Rundel River to Roof Tours, Spooky Stories in the Stacks, June Jazz Combos & The Jazz Starts Here

-- Community Partnerships, including those with the KeyBank Rochester International Fringe Festival, Writers & Books’ Rochester Reads, and the Rochester Children’s Book Festival
+- Community Partnerships, including those with the KeyBank Rochester International Fringe Festival (see our Fringe 2019 line-up here), Writers & Books’ Rochester Reads, the Rochester Children’s Book Festival and the Anthony Mascioli Rainbow Dialogues

 One of FFRPL’s long-term special projects is the Library’s flagship afterschool program Safe to be Smart, housed at Central Library downtown and five City library branches.
 FFRPL is proud to be a founding sponsor, with Central Library and the City of Rochester, of Safe to be Smart; since 2001, we have given more than $100,000 annually to the program.
 For FY 2017-18, Safe to be Smart had 54,263 recorded interactions with youth: students received mentoring, educational support and career exploration help, and were able to access Library resources including books and wi-fi.